Resources for artists to improve your skills and increase your visibility

 ✦ Self-hosted WordPress — If you want to take your online website more seriously and you don't mind putting in more work in exchange for more functionality and professionalism, choose a self-hosted WordPress website.
 If you plan to turn your website into an online store where you sell products or services, this is the best option for you.

 It's more functional and customizable than platforms like Wix or Weebly.
 You won't have to worry about features being restricted to higher paying customers either.
 You won't have limits on what you can sell, which payment gateways you can use nor have anyone taking yet another % cut from your sales.
 Don't build your house on rented land.

 I recommend these hosting companies:

-- Namecheap* — I’ve been using them for over a year and I couldn’t be happier.
-They’ve always answered my questions promptly and solved any issue I had very professionally.
+- Namecheap* — I've been using them for over 4 years and I couldn't be happier.
+They've always answered my questions promptly and solved any issue I had very professionally.
 I purchased my domain name and my hosting through them.
-They’re very affordable the first year and renewals aren’t overly expensive either.
-They give you Domain Privacy Protection (aka WhoIs guard) for free the first year.
+They're very affordable the first year and renewals aren't overly expensive either.
+They give you Domain Privacy Protection (aka WhoIs guard) for free, always.
 Reliable hosting company, fantastic support team and barely any downtime.